Seacoast Friends Preserving Democracy

 Co-Sponsored by the Portsmouth Democrats and the Seacoast Friends Preserving Democracy (SFPD)

-This month the Roundtable will be on February 24, 2026
+Next month the Roundtable will be on July 28, 2026

-The monthly meetup will be at a local Portsmouth restaurant on a Friday from 8-9 AM.
+The monthly Portsmouth Democrats Coffee Meetup is held on the 4th Friday of each month.
+A great morning to get together!
 Drop in and enjoy the camaraderie of your fellow Dems and bring a friend.

-This month the Roundtable will be on February 27, 2026
+Next month the Coffee Meetup will be on July 24, 2026

 For the location of the Meetup or any other information, please contact Brian Wazlaw at 603-988-9998 or Peter Somssich at 603-436-5382